YilingCAI/argocd-example-apps/helm-dependency/README.md

     - wordpress-database
 ```

 In order to disable this chart, you must set the value to false for both `mariadb.enabled` and `wordpress.mariadb.enabled`.
 The first is used by the mariadb subchart condition field, the second is used by the wordpress chart deployment template.
-An example demonstration is available in the values-nomaria.yaml file:
+An example demonstration is available in the values-nomaria.yaml file test:
 ```yaml
 mariadb:
   enabled: false